 When not plein air painting in the greater Washington, DC area, most of my art inspirations reflect my love of the Virginia countryside; farms, barns, winding country roads, open space, trees, creeks, rivers and pastures.
 In particular I have deep roots and connections to Madison and Rockbridge Counties, Virginia and those landscapes inspire me.

 In creating I first try to connect with my subject, capture the energy of the place or living being, and transfer that into the painting itself.
 I do not draw first but dive right into the painting and mold the shapes and colors as I move across the canvas.
-I do tend to paint quickly as I do not feel bound by technique.
 As I paint I usually hold an intention for the painting, especially if a painting is meant for a particular person.
 I hope that my work will always bring joy.